iPadOS 17 vs iPadOS 16: What’s new?

 You can create Live Stickers on iPadOS 17

-Apple announced a number of updates to the Messages app this time around, including the ability to create Live Stickers from photos by lifting a subject from its background and then dropping those stickers in chats.
+Apple announced a number of updates to the Messages app this time around, including the ability to create Live Stickers from photos by lifting a subject from its background and then dropping those stickers directly into chats.

-Messages is also getting new search filters to make it easier to search for more specific things across conversations, as well as automatic transcriptions for audio messages, meaning you won’t need to pull your headphones out or find a quiet place to stop and listen when you’re out and about.
+Messages is also getting new search filters that make it easier to search for more specific things across conversations, as well as automatic transcriptions for audio messages.
+That means you won’t need to pull your headphones out or find a quiet place to stop and listen when you’re out and about.

 iPadOS 17 lets you leave a message in FaceTime